storyprotocol/documentation/docs/Story Network (L1)/more/oracle/gelato.md

 Gelato VRF provides verifiable randomness for blockchain applications by utilizing Drand, a decentralized and trusted source of random numbers.
 It ensures that developers receive truly random values that are both provable and tamper-resistant.

-See Gelato's [Documentation](\[https://docs.gelato.network/web3-services/vrf]\(https://docs.gelato.network/web3-services/vrf\)) guide to integrate your application with their Price Feeds.
+See Gelato's [Documentation](\[https://docs.gelato.network/web3-services/vrf]\(https://docs.gelato.network/web3-services/vrf\)) guide to integrate your application with their price feeds.

 ## Smart Contracts